 The effects of an edible typically last longer than smoking or vaping, from six to eight hours.
 After consuming the edible, peak blood levels metabolize around three hours.
 The high from edibles that are absorbed sublingually may last for less time than the effects of edibles that are chewed and swallowed.

 Wondering how to make edibles?

 You can make your own edible brownies, cookies and treats from home with cannabutter.
 Learn how to make weed edibles.

 If you are wondering how cannabis edibles may interact with any prescription medications you are taking or if you have an existing medical condition, advice should be sought from your physician.
-A dispensary edible product is not intended to be used by persons under the age of 18.
 It is important to remember that THC edible gummies and other THC edibles products found at the dispensary are not currently evaluated by the FDA.

 Cannabis edibles are not meant to treat, cure or prevent any type of disease or medical condition.
 If you are pregnant or nursing, you should not consume THC cannabis products.
 Always consult with your physician, nurse or pharmacist before taking any THC or CBD products.

 Read more about cannabis edibles by checking out our Best Cannabis and CBD Gummies article or the Best Cannabis Chocolate Edibles article.

 DISCLAIMER: THIS SITE DOES NOT PROVIDE MEDICAL ADVICE.